Leseratte10/acsm-calibre-plugin/README.md

 - Support for anonymous Adobe IDs
 - Support for un-authorizing a machine
 - Support to copy an authorization from the plugin to an ADE install
+- Support for Adobe's "auth" download method instead of the "simple" method.
 - ...